ahrebel/rhesustracking/README.md

-# Rhesus Macaque Gaze Tracker (DeepLabCut Edition)
+# Rhesus Macaque Gaze Tracker (DeepLabCut & SLEAP)

 ![20250225_2228_Animated Eyes in Cyberspace_remix_01jn04sjzbeb2v028a2akx9nex](https://github.com/user-attachments/assets/0f245b14-ec20-4a11-868a-ae207a7dfa1d)

-This repo creates an eye–tracking software for Rhesus macaques.
-It is designed to be used for monkeys interacting with a touchscreen using **DeepLabCut (DLC)** for eye–landmark detection.
-DeepLabCut provides an intuitive GUI for labeling, training, and analysis.
-Once the DLC model is trained, it can be used to extract eye coordinates from each video frame.
-These coordinates are then mapped to screen coordinates through calibration which allows for detailed analysis of gaze and fixation patterns and durations.
+This repository implements an eye–tracking system for Rhesus macaques and humans by fusing landmark detection from **DeepLabCut (DLC)** and **SLEAP**.
+The system robustly extracts eye (and head) landmarks from video frames, maps raw eye coordinates to screen coordinates via calibration, and analyzes gaze and fixation patterns during touchscreen interactions.

 > **Key Features:**
 > - **Offline Video Processing:** Process pre–recorded trial videos for analysis.
-> - **DeepLabCut Integration:** Leverage a trained DLC model to detect eye landmarks with a user-friendly GUI.
+> - **Dual-Model Integration:** Uses both a trained DLC model and a trained SLEAP model to detect eye landmarks.
+> - **Fusion Pipeline:** Combines outputs from DLC and SLEAP using weighted averaging for enhanced robustness.
-> - **Touch Event Correlation:** Synchronize touch event logs (CSV/TXT) with gaze data to correlate screen interactions.
+> - **Touch Event Correlation:** Synchronize touch event logs (CSV/TXT) with gaze data.
 > - **Gaze Mapping & Calibration:** Compute a calibration (homography) matrix to accurately map raw eye coordinates to screen coordinates.
-> - **Optional Gaze Mapping Training:** Improve mapping accuracy by fine–tuning the calibration model with paired training data.
+> - **Optional Gaze Mapping Training:** Fine–tune the calibration model with paired training data.
 > - **Visualization:** Generate plots, heatmaps, and other summaries to visualize gaze distribution.
 > - **Cross–Platform:** Designed to run on macOS and Windows systems with CPU–only setups.
-> - **Enhanced with Head–Pose Estimation:** In addition to eye detection, the system now estimates head pose using additional facial landmarks.
-This extra step makes the gaze tracker robust against variations in head position and ensures that the mapping from eye–coordinates to screen coordinates remains accurate even when the subject’s head moves.
+> - **Enhanced Head–Pose Estimation:** Incorporates head–pose (e.g., head roll) estimation using facial landmarks.

 ---